 Remember, since the real danger comes when asbestos material is damaged or disturbed—so that asbestos fibers are released into the air—if you're planning a remodel of your home such as replacing a ceiling or tearing up floors, it's a good idea to have an experienced professional inspect your home for asbestos before any work gets started.

-Asbestos in schools.
 The U.S. Environmental Protection Agency (EPA) requires school districts to inspect all classrooms and other school buildings for the presence of asbestos.
 Schools also must fix most instances where asbestos-containing material (a ceiling, for example) is damaged, worn, or otherwise posing a potential health problem.
 But that doesn't mean that school districts are required to remove asbestos from school buildings (they're not).
 EPA's asbestos program for schools is focused on managing and remedying asbestos-containing materials "in-place," meaning encasement of potentially dangerous asbestos in most cases and removal only in rare instances.

 Of course, homes and schools aren't the only settings where asbestos might be found.
 Learn more about workplace exposure to asbestos.

-If you're serious about filing a lawsuit over the presence of asbestos in a home or school (or over resulting health problems), you may want to talk with an attorney who has experience handling asbestos and mesothelioma cases.
+If you're thinking about filing a lawsuit over the presence of asbestos in a home or school (or over resulting health problems), you may want to talk with an attorney who has experience handling asbestos and mesothelioma cases.
 Remember that most asbestos-related lawsuits are handled on a contingency fee basis, meaning that you don't pay for anything—including the initial consultation—and your attorney takes a percentage (typically 25% to 40%) of any compensation you receive.
 Get tips on finding and hiring the right asbestos lawyer for you and your case.

 Sources: U.S. Consumer Product Safety Commission (CPSC), U.S. Environmental Protection Agency (EPA), American Lung Association.